Charles Townshend (British Army officer): Imperial soldier

-The years from 1896 to 1898 were some of the busiest for Townshend, as he spent half of his time fighting the Ansar in the Sudan and the other half romancing the French aristocrat Alice Cahen d'Anvers whom he first met in Luxor when visiting Egyptian ruins on 19 February 1897, and whom he followed back to Cairo.
+The years from 1896 to 1898 were some of the a busy time for Townshend, as he spent half of his time fighting the Ansar in the Sudan and the other half romancing the French aristocrat Alice Cahan d'Anvers whom he first met in Luxor when visiting Egyptian ruins on 19 February 1897, and whom he followed back to Cairo.
 On 22 June 1897, Townshend wrote in his diary in his post in the Sudan:

-The letter of the Comtesse d’Anvers is the sweetest I have ever had in my life.
+The letter of the Comtesse D’Anvers is the sweetest I have ever had in my life.
 She writes as a mother to me.
 Never have I been touched like this.
 She and her daughter Alice are the best friends I have, and I look forward only to the time when I can get home and see them again.

+On 10 September 1897, Townshend wrote in his diary:

+This evening I gave an entertainment for the Battalion.
+This is a big sort of show called by the Sudanese a “Darluka.”
+Much “boosa” or Sudanese beer is given out, and everyone turned up at the 12th Sudanese quarters at 6.30.
+Colonel Lewis and I paid them a visit after mess.
+All the tribes danced to the music of tom-toms and the accompaniment of singing in perfect time....In the end they all got very drunk [men and women] and abandoned themselves to fiercer orgies.
+I was discreet and left the scene early. … Poor devils, why should they not amuse themselves in their own fashion? and, after all, as Sir Richard Burton said, morality is largely a question of geography.

-Thoughts of Cahen d'Anvers only took up part of his time as Townshend often found engaged in fierce fighting with the Ansar as he wrote about the Battle of Atbara on 8 April 1898 that:
+Thoughts of Cahen D'Anvers only took up part of his time as Townshend often found engaged in fierce fighting with the Ansar as he wrote about the Battle of Atbara on 8 April 1898 that:

 Alternately firing and rushing forward, I rapidly approached the Dervish position.
-The men were dropping fairly fast. … I led each rush myself, sounding the "cease fire" on my whistle, which the men obeyed very well.
+The men were dropping fairly fast. … I led each rush myself, sounding the “cease fire” on my whistle, which the men obeyed very well.
 Then I dashed through the ranks, leading the Battalion about thirty yards ahead, the men following excellently. … A lot of men were firing as I called on the 12th to charge, waving them on.
 They broke into a rush with cheers we swept into the zareeba.
-How I wasn't hit I don't know.
+How I wasn’t hit I don’t know.

 Kitchener was determined to have a railroad rather the boats on the Nile supply his army as he advanced into the Sudan, and assigned its construction to a Canadian railroad builder, Sir Percy Girouard.
 As Girouard built the railroad from Cairo to supply Kitchener's army as it advanced on Khartoum, Townshend often had time for leave.
 On 8 May 1898 during a visit to Paris, Townshend wrote about his latest encounter with Cahen D'Anvers: